gregJohnRob/forex/README.md

 ## Caching
 Free tier allows for 5.000 requests per day.
-To support the 10.000 of the base use case, the results of each query to the 1Forge API need to be cached for no-longer than 5 minutes
+To support the 10.000 of the base use case, the results of each query to the 1Forge API need to be cached.
+Anything cached can be no older than 5 minutes

 ## How to run
 To run the application: